Spatial-Temporal Federated Learning for Lifelong Person Re-identification on Distributed Edges: Introduction

 Prior works, however, considered the problems of continuously updating models and decentralized training models separately.
 They are still unable to support distributed edge clients to continuously learn new knowledge while collaboratively sharing their knowledge under privacy-preserving.
 Hence, we first propose to judiciously combine both federated learning and lifelong learning for person ReID.
-Moreover, we observe that knowledge learnt from different locations and moments has implicit spatial and temporal correlations.
+Moreover, we observe that knowledge learnt from different locations and moments has implicit spatial and temporal correlations \cite{shu2021large}.
 As illustrated in Fig. \ref{fig:background}, pedestrians that appeared in the past often reappear on other streets in the near future.
 We suppose the knowledge learnt from one edge client may also be informative to other neighbor clients shortly.
 However, previous works neglected the spatial-temporal correlations for recognition knowledge at different locations and moments.
 Therefore, they failed to adaptively utilize the knowledge across spatial and temporal spaces, and thus limit performance improvement.

 We propose a \textbf{Fed}erated \textbf{S}patial-\textbf{T}emporal \textbf{I}ncremental \textbf{L}earning framework, named FedSTIL, based on spatial-temporal knowledge integration for decentralized continuously learning for person ReID.
 The edge clients utilize their arriving drift data to optimize the local model for incremental domain knowledge.
 Meanwhile, some general representations of the drift data are periodically stored in local memory for future rehearsal to alleviate the catastrophic forgetting.
 Next, the parameter server integrates the incremental knowledge from different edge clients based on the spatial-temporal correlation.
 Then, the parameter server delivers these informative knowledge to the edge clients.
-Finally, the edge clients will utilize both the integrated knowledge and previous learnt knowledge to further improve the model with lifelong learning.
-The framework enables the distributed edge clients to continuously and collaboratively learn from every new scenario without sharing private data.
+Finally, the edge clients will utilize both the integrated knowledge and previously learnt knowledge to further improve the model with lifelong learning.

 The main contributions of our paper are summarized as: \begin{itemize} \item Propose a federated lifelong person ReID framework, which enables the distributed edge clients to continuously learn incremental knowledge with collaboration. \item Design a spatial-temporal knowledge integration method to transfer task-specific knowledge among edge models to improve their performance. \item Demonstrate the effectiveness of our framework via extensive experiments, ablation studies, and visualization. \item Release an open-source tool to facilitate the research for federated lifelong person ReID. \end{itemize}